jaisantiago/Advanced-Computer-Programming-and-Algorithms-Repository/README.md

     swapped = [last] + middle + [first]
     return swapped
 ```
-#### This concludes the end of the PA1 showcase.
+#### This concludes the Program Assignment 1 showcase.
 If you would like to access the file and see the code yourself, please click this link: https://github.com/jaisantiago/Advanced-Computer-Programming-and-Algorithms-Repository/blob/main/ECE2112_PA1_Santiago%2C%20Jai.ipynb

 README File Version History:
 Aug.
 26, 2026 - created README file and uploaded PA1 output with problems and explanation